- TRUST FRAMEWORK FOR DIGITAL IDENTITY

 New Zealand has new identification standards designed to help prevent identity theft, fraud and loss of privacy.

-The standards underpin all transactions that occur within the trust framework and will be a key part of the new regulatory framework.
+The standards underpin all transactions that occur within the trust framework and are a key part of the new regulatory framework.

 Identification standards — Digital Government